 Another popular method is putting the bra around your underbust, securing the clasps in front, and turning the bra so that the clasps are in the back.
 From there, put your arms through the straps and pull the garment up so your breasts fit comfortably in the cups.

-Front Close Bras
+How to Put On Front Close Bras

 These bras are a little easier than the traditional bra style since you don't have to worry about hooking your bra up in the back.
 Instead, you simply need to lace the bra behind your back, put your arms through the straps, and close the clasp in front.